divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

 ###Explanation

+- `appName`: The name of your app.
+This can be a string with spaces that is easy to read.
 - `environment`: Specifies which environment to load when you run `npm start`
 - `environmentArray`: Contains the configuration for each available environment.
 - `environmentArray.development`: Contains the configuration for the 'development' environment.